happypeter/LGCB/book/git_start.md

 My people will say now: OK, `mydir` is a time machine, I am safe and allowed to make mistakes now, because the history is saved.
 Actually not yet.
-It is easy for git to automatically save whatever in `mydir` and save a new revision everytime you change your stuff.
+It is easy for git to automatically save whatever in `mydir` and save a new revision every time you change your stuff.
 Git can, but git won't.
 Because that is not what the users want.
-So you need to it mannually.
+So you need to it manually.

-Fisrt, tell git which file you want to track, by
+First, tell git which file you want to track, by

     peter@vostro:~/mydir$ git add README